The Family & the Winemakers

 David was born in Erie, Pennsylvania and one day, when he was 10, he decided that he would become a winemaker.
 After some experimentation, the mess was cleaned up and some years passed.
 It was then that David met his wife-to-be Katharine, and they were married after the usual type of romantic love story.
 Katharine encouraged his vision (some say delusion) and they relocated to California where David completed his degree in Viticulture and Enology at the University of California at Davis.

 David’s winemaking escapades have included three continents; with experiences in the US, France and Australia’s Margaret River – a region known for Sauvignon Blanc.
-David and Katharine have completed three harvests now, and are amazed how the Dancing Crow vineyard allows them to pick at 21 brix, while showing full fruit intensity and flavors, as well as great acidity.
+David and Katharine have completed 6 harvests now, and are amazed how the Dancing Crow Sauvignon Blanc vineyard allows them to pick at 21 brix, while showing full fruit intensity and flavors, as well as great acidity.
+The addition of Old Stake 1901 Vineyard to the Dancing Crow portfolio has brought this historic field blend into their repertoire and fruit from the Red Hills AVA creates the DCV Zinfandel and Cabernet Sauvignon.
 Katharine, a former baker turned “yeast whisperer,” has helped to ensure depth and definition during fermentation.
 David and Katharine, have their own label and are strongly-influenced by French-styled wines.

 David and Katharine are excited by the rare natural fruit/acidity balance provided by the Dancing Crow Vineyards’ “Diablo clay soil” and unique, mountain microclimate – which cools the grapes each evening, after 100 degree days.
 For David and Katharine, the Dancing Crow property underscores their belief that delicious things come from beautiful places.